 How Can You Get Legal Marijuana?

 The difficult part of the Marijuana Law is that, as of right now, there are no legal sellers for recreational marijuana.
-Regulators have until December 2019 to set up the rules and regulations for businesses looking for commercial retail licenses.
+Michigan legislators have until December 2019 to set up the rules and regulations for businesses looking for commercial retail licenses.
 That means there may be no legal way to buy processed marijuana until 2020.
 Those who grow plants at home may give marijuana to their friends and family, but they may not sell it.

 Where Can You Use And Possess Marijuana?